Yemen's Houthis seize central Aden district, presidential site

 The Houthis, who took over the capital Sanaa six months ago in alliance with supporters of former president Ali Abdullah Saleh, turned on Aden last month.

-A diplomat in Riyadh said the city had come to symbolize Hadi's fading authority, meaning that Saudi Arabia could not afford to allow it to fall completely under Houthi control.
-But he said Riyadh's air campaign was so far geared more toward a slow war of attrition than an effective defense.
+A diplomat in Riyadh said the city had come to symbolise Hadi's fading authority, meaning that Saudi Arabia could not afford to allow it to fall completely under Houthi control.
+But he said Riyadh's air campaign was so far geared more towards a slow war of attrition than an effective defence.

 "Saleh and the Houthis are keeping the pressure on Aden, which is the weak point in Saudi strategy," he said.
 "I think the Saudis would put ground forces into Aden to recapture it if it falls.
 It is a red line for them."